Antibiotics for Diverticulitis

 Aztreonam plus metronidazole or clindamycin.

 Aztreonam has no useful activity against anaerobes, but has very broad spectrum against Gram-negative aerobes, including Pseudomonas aeruginosa.
-Therefore in the treatment of complicated intra-abdominal infections it is not used as a single agent.
+Therefore in the treatment of complicated intra-abdominal infections aztreonam is used in combination with other antimicrobial medications.

 Published: October 05, 2013